dilliprasad22/strategic-product-placement-analysis/readme.md

-this file contain project documents.
+It contains executable project file